ethereum/portal-network-specs/state-network.md

 The lasted research suggests we need a network with long lived connections that allow streaming larger data payloads than are possible with single UDP packets.
 This could be accomplished using libp2p or an implementation of [uTP](https://www.bittorrent.org/beps/bep_0029.html) over DiscV5.

+### Proofs

+As the main Ethereum network progresses, a proof will need to be produced that captures new, updated, and deleted trie data.
+These proofs will contain some set of trie nodes.

+Each of the new and updated trie nodes will need to be gossiped to the nodes in the network that are interested in them.

+For deleted trie data, we will need some form of exclusion proof that allows nodes to schedule deletion of old trie data that is no longer part of the current state.

 ### Messages

 The network uses the following message triple for transmission of proof data.